 When the great fish no longer swim

-The steely oceans now empty
+The steely blue oceans now empty

-The Forests dead, dying grey
+The Forests dead, dying grey brown

-Speak of life long ago gone
+Speak of a life long ago gone

 This reflects my experience of diving on the world’s reefs over a period of 34 years and walking in some of the world’s great forest lands; in which places I viewed the destruction wrought by our species.